homologus/ScaleViewer/README.md

 viii) It has web-based administration module, where the administrator can turn on and off access for individual data sets and viewers.

-ix) Its modular design allows addition of additional functionality, plug-ins and themes without much effort.
+ix) Its modular design allows addition of functionality, plug-ins and themes without much effort.

 x) It allows easy connection with Amazon S3 and other cloud-based storage platforms.